-- (a) An employee is entitled to 2 days of compassionate leave for each occasion when a member of the employee's immediate family, or a member of the employee's household: - (i) contracts or develops a personal illness that poses a serious threat to his or her life; or - (ii) sustains a personal injury that poses a serious threat to his or her life; or - (iii) dies. - (c) An employee may take compassionate leave as: - (i) a single continuous period of 2 days: or - (ii) 2 separate periods of 1 day each; or - (ii) any separate periods agreed with the employer.
+- (a) An employee is entitled to 2 days of compassionate leave for each occasion when a member of the employee's immediate family, or a member of the employee's household: - (i) contracts or develops a personal illness that poses a serious threat to his or her life - (ii) sustains a personal injury that poses a serious threat to his or her life - (iii) NES entitlement relating to miscarriage and stillbirth;or, - (iv) dies. - (c) An employee may take compassionate leave as: - (i) a single continuous period of 2 days: or - (ii) 2 separate periods of 1 day each; or - (iii) any separate periods agreed with the employer.